fbradley8/fbradley8.github.io/_posts/2016-1-6-pdf-google-apps-script.markdown

 }
 {% endhighlight %}

-The template file will have <variables> that the above script will replace.
+The template file will have <variables> surrounded by carats that the above script will replace.
 For example, if our template contains the text <price>, it will be swapped out with the price URL parameter.